-There’s no misery quite like the deep throb of a migraine headache.
+No misery is quite like the deep throb of a migraine.
 Ready to hatch an escape plan?
-Here are the remedies that actually work—plus some surprising triggers to avoid.
+Here are some migraine remedies that actually work—plus some surprising triggers to avoid.

 These are most effective for episodic attacks, defined as less than 15 a month.